-9 Reasons small farms fail
+9 Reasons your agribusiness will fail

 Most small farms have informal operations, mismanage their cash and other farm assets.
 It stems from where they venture into do it as a lifestyle or a hobby.
 Instances are growing a crop without proper market research, lack of record keeping.
 Others are running firms without observing legal, tax and guidelines like licensing.